masurp/specr/README.md

 ## Overview

-The goal of specr is to facilitate specification curve analyses as described by Simonson, Simmons & Nelson (2019).
+The goal of specr is to facilitate specification curve analyses (Simonson, Simmons & Nelson, 2019; also known as multiverse analyses, see Steegen, Tuerlinckx, Gelman & Vanpaemel, 2016).
 It can be used to investigate how different (e.g., theoretical defensible) analytical choices affect outcome statistics within the universe of one single data set.